ultrahorizon/UH-VPN-Docs/privacy.md

 No information is collected by Ultra Horizon about the app users.

-After a profile is synced, the secure token is used to request from Ultra Horizon, any revocation or server updates regarding the organisation.
-All other interactions are then solely through the VPN connection directly to the organisation.
+After a profile is synced, the secure token is used to request from Ultra Horizon any updates pertaining to the profile, including revocation and server changes.
+All other interactions are then solely through the VPN connection directly to the organisation's servers.

 ## [Aggregate information stored](#table-of-contents)